-Only you can know if this retreat feels like a “hell yes” for you.
-Only you can tell if, when reading about it and thinking about it, you have that gut feeling that you really, really want to come and spend four days with me next year.
+Only you can know if this retreat feels like a "hell yes" for you.
+Only you can tell if, when reading about it and thinking about it, you have that gut feeling that you really, really want to come and spend four days with me this summer.

 And if you do?
-If this is where you want to be next summer?
-I hope you’ll give yourself that gift.
+If this is where you want to be?
+I hope you'll give yourself that gift.
 Because you deserve it, and I will do absolutely everything I can to make sure that it feels well worth it in the end.

-These retreats are limited to eight to ten guests, depending on the venue, which ensures that each and every person has the best, most intimate experience possible.
-We’ll get to spend so much quality time together with this small group size!
+These retreats are limited (just 6-8 guests each), which ensures that each and every person has the best, most intimate experience possible.
+We'll get to spend so much quality time together with this small group size!

 I can't wait to spend four days on retreat with you!!

-Kind words about My other event, Real Talk: Live
+And some words about my one-day event, Real Talk: Live

 My favorite thing about the event was how everyone was so raw, honest and vulnerable.
 I can’t believe how the group managed to cultivate a safe space in such a short time!
 For me, the biggest takeaway was that I'm truly not alone.
 After the event, a few attendees came up to me to thank me for sharing a personal story I told and then opened up to me about similar experiences that they’ve had.
 It meant so much that someone would seek me out and open up to me like that.
 If you’re on the fence about attending a future event: go!
 This was amazing practice in vulnerability, and even though I was nervous beforehand by the end I felt so comfortable and safe with the group that I was able to share stories and feelings I’ve struggled to share with close friends.
 The women who attended taught me so much about self-love, acceptance and being present, and I love that we worked on listening and being there for each other without jumping in and giving advice. — Kaitlyn